Chapter 21 Reshaping data

 #> 1 Germany 1960 2.41

-and that each year resulted in two rows since we have two countries and this column was not gathered.
-A somewhat quicker way to write this code is to specify which column will not be gathered, rather than all the columns that will be gathered:
+and that each year resulted in two rows since we have two countries and this column was not pivoted.
+A somewhat quicker way to write this code is to specify which column will not include in the pivot, rather than all the columns that will be pivoted:

 data("gapminder")